brennanfee/vim-gui-position/readme.md

 `g:screen_size_by_vim_instance` can be set to 0 to share the same size/position for all Vim Gui applications, the default is 1 (on) which means that sizes will be stored by application (Gvim will have different size\position than MacVim, should you use both).

 `g:gui_position_file_name` can be set to a path and filename to override the file used to remember the settings.
-By default it places a file `.vimsize` in your home path (for Mac and Unixes), and uses `_vimsize` in the home path for Windows.
+By default it places the file `vimsize` in the .vim folder within your home path for all OSes.

 ## Installation